Azure/azure-storage-fuse/TSG.md

 **10. Unable to access HNS enabled storage account behind a private end point**

-In your config file add `type: adls` under `azstorage` section in config file.
-Avoid using `endpoint` in your config file unless your storage account is behind a private endpoint.
+For HNS account, always add `type: adls` under `azstorage` section in your config file.
+Avoid using `endpoint` unless your storage account is behind a private endpoint.
 Blobfuse2 uses both blob and dfs endpoints to connect to storage account.
 User has to expose both these endpoints over private-endpoint for blobfuse2 to function properly.

 # Common Problems after a Successful Mount